ComradDoge/DogeEU4/README.md

 - China CB nerfed, no longer has the cores mechanic
 - Byzantium no longer gets free point events
-- AI won't pick naval related ideas when it has no ports [/quote]
+- AI won't pick naval related ideas when it has no ports
+- Added Muskogee formable with ideas, factions and a mission tree [/quote]

 [img]https://i.imgur.com/F14PpEA.png[/img]